-WordPress, org is our number one choice for the best CMS platform.
-It is the most popular CMS software in the world and works around 43% of all websites on the Internet.
-It's important not to confuse WordPress, org with WordPress, com.
-Since it was first created in 2003, wordpress has grown to become one of the best CMS platforms in the world.
+WordPress.org is our top pick for the best CMS platform.
+It is the most widely used CMS software in the world, powering around 43% of all websites on the Internet.
+It's important to note that WordPress.org is not to be confused with WordPress.com.
+Since its launch in 2003, WordPress has grown to become one of the most popular CMS tools.

-With WordPress, you can create simple or complex bespoke websites and the fact that it's easy to use with an intuitive backend (control panel) means you can manage it with a minimum of instructions. . .
+With WordPress, you can create simple or complex bespoke websites and its easy-to-use intuitive backend (control panel) means you can manage it with minimal instructions.